Our People

 Fabrizio Pistani PhD MEng (1st Class Hon)

-Engineering Manager / Principal Engineer – Floating Systems
+Engineering Director/ Principal Engineer – Floating Systems

 Fabrizio is a Mechanical Engineer with a Ph.D. in Naval Hydrodynamics and 20+ years of experience in hydrodynamics, engineering and design of mooring systems, offshore operations, lifts and installations, analysis of flexible risers, offshore support and planning of operations and installation of mooring systems with some of the main international consultancy engineering companies.
 He has an extensive background of Research in naval hydrodynamics, design and execution of model experiments and data analysis, having worked as Research Scientist for Italian Institute of Marine Engineering, INM-INSEAN and the University of Western Australia.
 Author of 30+ scientific papers and presentation to conferences.